ashley-m/DS6050/README.md

+## DS6050: Deep Learning
-This is a repository of work done for the Master's level course Deep Learning in Spring of 2025 at the UVA School of Data Science.
+This is a repository of work completed in Spring of 2025 for the School of Data Science Master's program.